in Pharma by achieving a 4:1 ROI and accurately reflecting key drivers in their business.

 in Aviation by achieving a 3.5:1 ROI and solving problems that hindered daily operations.

-or greater achieved by the end of our structured implementation
+or greater achieved by the end of a project

 of our clients achieve scheduled results